matthew678532/suggestme/README.md

 ## Outline

-This is a brainstorm for an application which collects a users location data, and provides various activities local to the user.
+This is a brainstorm for an application which collects a users location data, and provides various activities local to the user within the United Kingdom.

 The thought process is that several apis shall be interrogated, to gather data relating to: